find an internship

 - Connect with internship employers at NAU career events

-- Check other job or internship sources such Indeed.com, Idealist.org, or Internships.com
+- Check other job or internship sources such as Indeed.com, Idealist.org, Internships.com or LinkedIn

 - Speak with faculty, academic advisors and internship contacts in your department (some post internships on their academic

 - Meet with an NAU Career Development advisor to get advice and help with your resume and cover letter, and to practice interview techniques

 - Network with friends, family and acquaintances

 Or, create your own internship!